 What is NEW?

-The change (still in preview) in this area is to configure ‘when’ the system should generate a timestamp.
+(still in preview) in this area is to configure ‘when’ the system should generate a timestamp.
 There are two configurable options now:

 To understand how this works, let’s have a look at Booking Status in the test environment: